 Stage 4: Nurturing Leads

-Once hooked, it’s imperative to incentivize customers to keep progressing – offer a free ebook, white paper, or even a webinar; by using educational content, you can quickly gauge whether your customer is interested enough to continue.
+Once hooked, it’s imperative to incentivize customers to keep progressing – offer a free ebook, white paper, or even a webinar; educational content lets you quickly gauge whether your customer is interested enough to continue.

 Stage 5: Presenting Solutions